mohabaks/dotfiles/README.md

 4. Manually copy the desired dotfiles to their respective locations in your system.

-> Please note that my dotfiles have evolved and changed over time to suit different operating systems and tools.
+> Please note that my dotfiles have evolved and changed over time to suit different Window Manager.
 It is essential to review and understand each dotfile's purpose and potential compatibility with your specific environment before copying it to your system.